iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 - used for uniquely identify a row from database.
 - cannot be `NULL`.
 - does not allows duplicates value.
+- you can have only one primary key.

 By below structure `PRIMARY KEY` can be defined